ViktoriiaTakshaitova/AndroidPrework/README.md

-# Pre-work - *HelloWorld*
+# Pre-work - *Android App "HelloWorld"*

 Submitted by: **Viktoriia Takshaitova**

 Time spent: **24** hours spent in total

-## User Stories

-The following **required** functionality is complete:
+The following **required** functionality is completed

-* [ ] User can enter a bill amount, choose a tip percentage, and see the tip and total values.
+* [x ] User sees custom text in a label - Hello from Viktoriia!
+* [x ] User see custom background color.
-* [ ] User can select between tip percentages by tapping different values on the segmented control and the tip value is updated accordingly
+* [x ] User can tap a button to change the text color of the label.

 The following **optional** features are implemented:

-* [ ] UI animations
-* [ ] Remembering the bill amount across app restarts (if <10mins)
-* [ ] Using locale-specific currency and currency thousands separators.
-* [ ] Making sure the keyboard is always visible and the bill amount is always the first responder.
-This way the user doesn't have to tap anywhere to use this app.
-Just launch the app and start typing.
+* [x ] User can tap a button to change the color of the background view.
+* [x ] User can tap a button to change the text string of the label - Android is Awesome!
+* [x ] User can tap on the background view to reset all views to default settings.
+* [x ] User can update the label text with custom text entered into the text field.
+    a.
+User can enter text into a text field using the keyboard.
+    b.
+User can tap the “Change text string” button to update the label with the text from the text field.
+    c.
+If the text field is empty, update label with default text string.

 The following **additional** features are implemented: